lammps/lammps/doc/src/Tools.rst

 Overview
 ^^^^^^^^

-LAMMPS GUI is a graphical text editor customized for editing LAMMPS input files that is linked to the :ref:`LAMMPS C-library <lammps_c_api>` and thus can run LAMMPS directly using the contents of the editor's text buffer as input.
+LAMMPS-GUI is a graphical text editor customized for editing LAMMPS input files that is linked to the :ref:`LAMMPS C-library <lammps_c_api>` and thus can run LAMMPS directly using the contents of the editor's text buffer as input.
 It can retrieve and display information from LAMMPS